mmisw/mmiorr-docs/docs/gettingstarted.md

 ![](img/cor/cor-ontology-registration-successful-20160828.png)

-4\.2 Upload vocabulary file and associated metadata
+**A.2.
+Upload vocabulary file and associated metadata**

-If you have your vocabulary in a text file, for example, then you may follow these steps.
+If you have your vocabulary in a delimited text file, then you may follow these steps.

 Once signed in, click "Upload vocabulary" button in the main ORR page.
 [Add screenshots.]